Pamela Nadell: Role in public life

 Nadell has shared her knowledge of Jewish women in America with the National Museum of American Jewish History in Philadelphia, including the stories of success highlighted in the "Only In America" gallery.

 After being elected in 2014, Nadell served as president of the Association for Jewish Studies from 2015 to 2017.
 While president, Nadell wrote an open letter to Hungarian President Zoltán Balog in opposition of the controversial amendments being made to the National Higher Education Law.
 The amendment would increase obstacles to universities operating outside European Union (EU) countries with sister-schools inside the EU.
 In her letter, Nadell expressed concern that such obstacles would encumber scholarship coming out of the Budapest-based Central European University.

 Nadell penned another letter as president, along with the Association for Jewish Studies executive board to Israeli ambassador to the United States Ron Dermer expressing concern over amendments made to the Israeli Entry Into Israel Law.
 The law would prohibit the issuing of visas to foreign nationals who have made "public calls for boycotting Israel."
 For Nadell, who herself identifies as a free-speech advocate, an attempt to suppress the speech of others would be seen as a deep concern.

 Nadell voiced similar free-speech concerns in 2017 before the House Judiciary Committee during a hearing on antisemitism on college campuses.
 The hearing would come as Members of Congress debated adding language to a proposed bill defining antisemitism as language which would "demonize, delegitimize, or apply a double standard to Israel."
 In her testimony, Nadell alleged that such a definition would only limit free speech, and stated that Jewish students "feel safe on campus" without restrictions.

-On December 5, 2023, Nadell testified in front of the House of Representatives Committee on Education and the Workforce, along with the presidents of MIT and Harvard, at a hearing about antisemitism on university campuses.
+On December 5, 2023, Nadell testified before the House of Representatives Committee on Education and the Workforce, along with the presidents of MIT and Harvard, at a hearing about antisemitism on university campuses.